 This recipe has a lot of nutrition to celebrate, but we are especially in love with the addition of flaxseeds to this sweet treat.
 Not only is this product a great source of fat, but it’s also an easy way to amp up the nutrition in baked goods!
-The primary omega-3 fatty acid in flaxseeds—alpha-linolenic acid, or ALA—can be helpful to the cardiovascular system in and of itself.
+The primary omega-3 fatty acid in flax seeds—alpha-linolenic acid, or ALA—can be helpful to the cardiovascular system in and of itself.
 As the building block for other messaging molecules that help prevent excessive inflammation, ALA can help protect the blood vessels from inflammatory damage.
 Studies have shown the ability of dietary flaxseeds to increase our blood levels of ALA, which has also been advocated to combat cardiovascular disease (1).
-This is true even when those flaxseeds have been ground and incorporated into baked goods like breads or muffins.
+This is true even when those flaxseeds have been ground and incorporated into baked goods like bread or muffins.
 When flaxseeds are consumed, two other omega-3 fatty acids have also been shown to increase in the bloodstream, namely, eicosapentaenoic acid (EPA) and docosapentaenoic acid (DPA).
 Increases in EPA and DPA also help provide inflammatory protection.

 Not only does this dish feature the amazing benefits of flaxseeds, but it also highlights sorghum syrup, a natural sweetener that adds an earthy flavor to complement the sweetness of the apples.
 It also enhances the sorghum taste while providing nutrients like iron, calcium, and potassium.
 So, for these health reasons and more, these muffins are a win in our book!
 Don’t believe us?
 Try them out for yourselves!